-SUSD's educational partners acknowledge the district has provided student data during presentations and upon request.
+SUSD educational partners acknowledge the district has provided student data during presentations and upon request.
 They want to see monumental change in implementation and execution of identified actions within the LCAP.
-There is ongoing concern regarding the lack of alignment between the LCAP and the School Plans for Student Achievement.
+There is ongoing concern regarding the lack of alignment between the LCAP and the Single Plan of Actions.
 The actions listed in the LCAP never reach the school levels, creating siloed efforts to reach goals which has proven ineffective.